Independent Medical Examination (IME)

 Independent medical examinations are often biased in favor of the insurance company.
 Many independent medical examiners work for disability evaluation groups who are closely aligned with insurance companies.
 Thus, they may have a built-in bias or prejudice against injured claimants.

-If bias or prejudice on the part of the independent medical examiner can be demonstrated, the examiner’s opinions or conclusions may be excluded from evidence.
+If bias or prejudice on the part of the examiner can be demonstrated, their opinions or conclusions may be excluded from evidence.
 However, claimants should never ignore a notice from their insurer that an IME has been scheduled.
 An unjustified failure to appear for such an exam could jeopardize the injured person’s claim.

 In this video produced by the Coalition Protecting Auto No-Fault (CPAN), Lansing car accident lawyer Stephen Sinas, who serves as associate general counsel for CPAN, explains IMEs and how they relate to receiving — or being denied — no-fault benefits from your auto insurance company.